 College and Career

 At MAS, we strive to show every one of our students that they’re college-bound by offering a college preparatory program for all.
 We believe college prep should ensure our students are academically and socially prepared for the rigors of college, ready to succeed in college-level coursework without remedial gateway courses.
 But it should also prepare them to understand the spoken and unspoken rules that govern college life.
 Here, you’ll find some ways we make sure MAS graduates are college-ready.

-MAS students take college trips at least twice a year, beginning in their sixth-grade year through 11th grade--all at no charge to families.
+MAS students take college trips at least once a year, beginning in their 6th grade year through 12th grade—all at no charge to families.
 We do this to give them several opportunities to see many different kinds of schools: two-year and four-year institutions, private colleges, state universities, small schools, and large schools.
 By seeing different campuses in person, students can begin the process of deciding which school will best meet their academic needs.

-We also guide our students to think beyond the academics.
+We also guide our students to think beyond academics.
 While on campus, students tour dorms to see college living options firsthand.
-They visit the financial aid or scholarship office to learn about how to pay for college.
-They step inside actual classrooms and lecture halls to see how class size varies from school to school, to help them consider how this factors into their decision.
-They also visit various student services on campus, like the student clinic, library, student activities office, and more to help them to better understand the supports available to them on a college campus.
+They visit the financial aid or scholarship office to learn how to pay for college.
+They step inside actual classrooms and lecture halls to see how class size varies from school to school and to help them consider how these factors impact their decision.
+They also visit various student services on campus, such as the student clinic, library, student activities office, student support offices, and more to help them to better understand the supports available to them on a college campus.